 If you feel that you are in an emergency situation or crisis then you should present yourself at A&E and ask for psychiatric assessment.
 If you need an ambulance to get you there then you call 999.

 Stop it Now!

 Operated by the Lucy Faithfull Foundation, and supported by Home Office funding, Stop it Now! is a confidential phone and text helpline whose call handlers will help you to keep yourself and others safe.
 There is a service for Scotland.

 Funded through government, charitable trusts and user fees, LFF offer group and one-to-one programmes for people who have offended online.
 Including Inform Plus, Engage Plus and a family forum

 Currenty funded by Safer Lives, TF is a peer support group (in-person in Leeds and by Zoom) for partners, ex-partners and family that aims to help members with their emotional resilience and isolation.

 A charity providing information on the practicalities of having a conviction, including for sexual offences.
 This includes a forum where people share experiences on issues such as employment, social care, and travel.

-Funded through membership, charitable grants and donations STOPSO has a network of therapists who they have trained to work with their clients.
+Funded through charitable grants, fees and donations STOPSO has a network of private therapists who have been trained to work with illegal behaviours.
 You should check the individual experience and qualifications of any counsellor allocated.

 Practical advice and information for people convicted and sentneced for sexual offences.P